runemadsen/runemadsen-2012/writings/printing-code/index.md

 ### Introductions

-* A tiny bit about me
+* About me
 * Who are you?
 Why did you take the class?
-What do you expect to learn?
+What do you expect to learn (Programming?
+Design?
+Both?)?
+Rate your programming and design experience.

 ### Reading discussion